Changing address in Switzerland

 Key documents to provide when changing address in Switzerland

-When you are registering your change of address online or in person, you must provide the following documents:
+When registering your change of address online or in person, you will normally be asked to provide some or all of the following documents:

 How much does changing your address cost?